freemansoft/flutter-embedded/README_ANDROID.md

 ## What the app does

+This currently supports bidirectional messaging whenever the counter is incremented in the Flutter module or an event is generated in the Android program.

 1. Runs a single counter Flutter application embedded in an android app
 2. The Flutter application sends the `initialized` message on startup via the `BasicMessageChannel`.
    1. You can see this in the logs and in the `Toast` popup.